 “We offer the highest quality, the best service, and the lowest price.
-You can have any two you want.”
+You can have any two you want.” – Unknown Salesperson

-There are many attributes prospects are looking for from their supplier and the sales people who say “they all just want the cheapest one” is doing your company a disservice.
-Describing your prospects’ possible key supplier attributes (KSA’s) allows you to define very specifically what a prospect wants from a supplier as well as what they are not getting.
-This list will, of course, vary from industry to industry and company to company but to get your intellectual wheels turning, consider the following example KSA’s:
+There are many attributes prospects are looking for from their supplier and the salespeople who say “they all just want the cheapest one” is doing your company a disservice.
+Describing your prospects’ possible key supplier attributes (KSAs) allows you to define very specifically what a prospect wants from a supplier as well as what they are not getting.
+This list will, of course, vary from industry to industry and company to company but to get your intellectual wheels turning, consider the following example KSAs:

-• Product Availability – are promised by dates consistently met?
+- Product Availability – are promised by dates consistently met?

-• Technical/Factory Support – does this vendor help solve challenging issues?
+- Technical/Factory Support – does this vendor help solve challenging issues?

-• Training – technical training offered
+- Training – is technical training offered?

-• Warranty – competitive warranty offered?
+- Warranty – is a competitive warranty offered?

 Develop a Competitor Database

-Collect information from your network of customers, suppliers, other vendors and begin to build a catalogue of your competitors’ strengths and weaknesses.
+Collect information from your network of customers, suppliers, and other vendors, and begin to build a catalogue of your competitors’ strengths and weaknesses.
 This information will act as a guide for determining the performance shortfalls that may be irritating your prospect.
 Most sales people do this intuitively; however, it is the organization of the information – the database itself – that provides the value.
 When information can be easily shared throughout your sales organization, rather than just residing in individual sales reps’ heads, its usefulness increases exponentially.

 Ask Great Questions

 If the prospect’s supplier’s performance was spotty when it came to on-time delivery, follow-up questions might include the repercussions of the late deliveries.
 Perhaps this business leader had employees/equipment standing idle in the plant or in the field waiting for the product.
-Have the prospect walk you through the cost of this – paying their employees to stand idle as they waited or as their activities were reprioritized.
+Have the prospect walk you through the cost of this – paying their employees to stand idle as they waited or as their activities were re-prioritized.
 Then ask the prospect how important it is to solve this problem.
 Discuss the aggravation involved in dealing with the issue.
 Assuming the prospect responds in the typical fashion that it is very important to solve this issue and it’s very aggravating or stressful to deal with the issue on a regular basis, the sales representative now has a very motivated prospect and is in a great position to put together a targeted proposal focused on overcoming the prospect’s specific issues.